Roshini2000/TwitterSentimentAnalysis-/README.md

         --> racist/sexist
         --> non racist/sexist

 Sentiment analysis is one of the many applications od Natural Language Processing.
-It is a set of methods and techniques used for extractinf subjective information from text or speech.
+It is a set of methods and techniques used for extracting subjective information from text or speech.

 Modules: